Annapurna Base Camp Trek Cost

 It is not even practical to get a shower during the trek.
 So, you can use wet wipes.

-But if you want to have a hot shower, you will have to pay about the US $1-$3 for a bucket of hot water.
-The teahouse will charge you around the US $1-$3 for a flask of hot drinking water.
+But if you want a hot shower, you will have to pay about $1-$3 for a bucket of hot water.
+The teahouse will charge you around US $1-$3 for a flask of hot drinking water.

 Tips for the guides and porters

 Concerning the guides and porters, they always expect tips from you.
-Although it is not mandatory to tip them, you might want to thank them and show gratitude towards their service.
+Although it is not mandatory to tip them, you might want to thank them and show gratitude for their service.

 Thus, it would help if you prepared yourself for these additional costs that may come along the way.
-Since you will be in remote and higher altitudes for a long time, preparedness makes your trek the most comfortable.
+Since you will be in remote and higher altitudes, preparedness makes your trek the most comfortable.

-A US $8-$10 per day for your guides and the US $6-$8 per day for porters, an average rate.
+An average rate is between US $8-$10 per day for your guides and $6-$8 per day for porters.

 Ways to reduce your Annapurna Base Camp Trekking Cost